LMauricius/ChakraL-experiment/Docs/src/2_Language_features/Statements/using_statement.md

-# using keyword
+# using statement

 ## Description
 The `using` keyword is used to define values based on already named values.

 ## Formal usage
 Write: `using NAMED_EXPRESSION`.

 This is equivalent to writing `NAME def NAMED_EXPRESSION`, where the expression's value has the same name asociated with it as the value we are defining.
 The expression can be complex, but its result must have a name associated with it.

 ## Examples

 ### Basic example
+The `using` statement is often used along with the `module` expression described in the chapter [module expression](module_expression.html).
 For example, if we want to use the `sin` function from the `MyMath` module without typing `sin(module MyMath)` every time, we can write:
 ```
 using sin (module MyMath)
 ```